 The Escalation Dilemma

-Given that capable actors may use limited means for limited ends for quite different reasons, the label of “major combat operations” is a rather misleading way to describe conflict motivated by efficiency.
-A challenger who is patient and capable relative to its adversaries at low intensities might benefit by choosing a limited conflict strategy.
+Given that capable actors may use limited means for limited ends for quite different reasons, the label of “major combat operations” may be a misleading way to describe conflict motivated by efficiency.
+A challenger who is patient and capable relative to its adversaries at low intensities might benefit by choosing a very limited conflict strategy.
 While high intensity conflict may be able to accomplish an aggressor’s goals, it may also be unnecessary and inefficient if victory can be achieved with lower cost at lower levels of dispute intensity.
 If the local balance of power greatly favors the initiator, then it may only need to employ modest resources to get all that it seeks in a reasonable timeframe.
 If the aggressor only needs a few special operations units and some cyber effects to overwhelm the enemy, then a contest may be observably indistinguishable from the prototypical gray zone conflict.
-This sort of indistinguishability is most likely in cases where the revisionist actor has limited aims but values them greatly, i.e., it desires something well short of total conquest and only needs to mobilize a small number of forces to compel the other side to make concessions.
+This sort of indistinguishability is most likely in cases where the revisionist actor has limited aims but values them greatly, i.e., it desires something well short of total conquest but only needs to mobilize a small number of forces to compel the other side to make concessions.

 Escalation becomes the distinguishing test that separates gray zone conflict and major combat operations.
-By raising the cost of gray zone conflict, defenders can force the initiator into fighting less efficiently, but only by also accepting higher costs/risks themselves, something that may be mutually unappealing.
+By raising the cost of gray zone conflict, defenders can force the initiator into fighting less efficiently, but only by also accepting higher costs/risks themselves.
+This may be mutually unappealing.
 Threats of retaliation or actual military resistance may cause an influence-maximizing combatant to switch to a more efficient, and more intense, form of combat.
 This type of actor prefers high intensity warfare to ordinary peacetime competition.
 The risk-sensitive gray zone actor, by contrast, will back down in the face of robust resistance, accepting both inefficiency and ineffectiveness.
 This actor prefers peacetime competition to major war.
 These preference orderings can be summarized thus:

 Limited conflict ≿ Ordinary competition ≿ High intensity warfare